RouninMedia/danis3h-shortform-notation-of-xml-and-html/README.md

 _____

-The differences between the output of the PHP script immediately above and **Short-Form Danis³h Notation** are minor but important, nevertheless:
+The differences between the output of the PHP script immediately above and **Short-Form Danis³h Notation** are minor but important:

 ### Example XML
 ```xml